listenToRipley/ReactNative/Notes/README.md

 Button does not support styling.

+#### Views

+The window on a screen through View does now allow "scrolling".
+There will not be automated functionality that allows you to use your finger to go down the screen.
+You must tell your application to allow the window to shift.
+This will be through "ScrollView".

+To use this, the ScrollView should be nested inside a regular view to restrict the sizing and any styling related to that content should be applied to the parent View.
+To see specifics on options on ScrollView, [see the official documentation](https://reactnative.dev/docs/scrollview)

 #### Targeting Different Platforms

 There are some styling elements that will look different on different systems.
 This has to do with how the information is translated to their associated systems.